Trust Administration Attorney in Rochester, MN

 Here are answers to common questions about trust administration.
 For personalized trustee support, click below.

-What are a trustee’s main duties in Minnesota?
+What does a trustee do in Minnesota?

 How long does trust administration take?